lingokids/react-native-build-exercise/README.md

  Taking the provided app codebase contained in this repository, you'll need to write a [Github Actions](https://docs.github.com/en/actions) .yml file that properly generates a build of the app.
 You can find more info on Action Metadata files [here](https://docs.github.com/en/actions/creating-actions/creating-a-composite-run-steps-action#creating-an-action-metadata-file).

- As it is, the app displays a simple screen that indicates if it is running in debug or release mode:
+ As it is, the app displays a simple screen that indicates if it is running in debug (Mode: Development) or release mode (Mode: Production):

 <img width=200 src="/res/instructions/dev.png"/> <img width=200 src="/res/instructions/prod.png"/>